codership/documentation/galeracluster/source/notificationcmd.rst

    exit 0

-When you finish editing the script to fit your needs, you need to move it into a directory in the ``$PATH`` environmental variable or the binaries directory for your system.
+When you finish editing the script to fit your needs, you need to move it into a directory in the ``$PATH`` environment variable or the binaries directory for your system.
 On Linux, the binaries directory is typically at ``/usr/bin``, while on FreeBSD it is at ``/usr/local/bin``.

 .. code-block:: console

    # mv my-wsrep-notify.sh /usr/bin

-In addition to this, given that the notification command contains your root password, change the ownership to the ``mysql`` user and make the script executable only to all other users.
+In addition to this, given that the notification command contains your root password, change the ownership to the ``mysql`` user and make the script executable only to that user.

 .. code-block:: console